 Engaging with the local culture is a part of studying at DIS, as you interact with locals in both your academic setting and in your housing.
-In your classes, you meet experts when on Field Studies throughout Stockholm and Copenhagen.
-Come prepared to network, ask great questions, and build your knowledge from Swedish, Danish, and European perspectives.
+In your classes, you meet experts when on Field Studies throughout Stockholm or Copenhagen.
+Come prepared to network, ask great questions, and build your knowledge from Swedish or Danish perspectives.
 While the DIS summer study abroad sessions are short, if you make an effort, you can meet locals and become a part of your host city.

 Go Outside Your Comfort Zone

 While DIS empowers you to make local contacts, it’s up to you to make that extra effort while you are here.
 Make the most of each day and use your spare time to observe and be involved in the local culture.

 - Catch music shows in your area